 Chacombe C of E Voluntary Aided Primary Academy, Thorpe Road, Chacombe, OX17 2JA

-When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
-(The governors will give priority to children with a statement of Special Educational Needs which names the school.)
+When there are more applications than there are places available, the Governors will admit pupils according to the following criteria which are listed in order of priority.
+The governors will give priority to children with an EHC Plan which names the school.

 - Applications for ‘looked after children’ or previously ‘looked after’, but immediately after being looked after became subject to an adoption, residence or special guardianship order: that is, children in Local Authority care, as defined in the Admissions Code, are given priority.